generously supported by

 * The vouchers awarded are to be used to buy D’Addario products at special festival prices.
 Winners will be given these prices with their prize vouchers.

-If an entrant has been a pupil of the Adjudicator in the year prior to the Festival or is well-known to the Adjudicator, they should contact the Section Head before entering.
+If an entrant has been a pupil of the Adjudicator in the year prior to the Festival or is well-known to the Adjudicator, they should contact the Section Administrator before entering.

-In 2021 we moved to a new system for entries.
-Please click on the link below for how to apply.
+Please click on the link below to apply.
 The first time that you use the new entry system, you will need to register.
-Entrants must also provide copies of the music for the adjudicator.

 To see videos from 2021, 2019 and 2018 competitions, click the ‘read more’ link below.Read more